Rocky Horror Show / Directed by Christopher Luscombe / Teatro, Montecasino, Fourways, Johannesburg

 Hugh Durrant’s set is outlined by an arch of celluloid, presumably a nod to the iconic 1975 film that was based on the original stage show, but also a neat way of creating the shape of the landscapes and interiors in which the cast operate.
 The backdrop in Frank N Furter’s lab looks relatively sedate, as you’d expect where tiles and piping are the main components, but everything else is gaudy, bright and glittering – in line with the general excesses endorsed by the protagonists.

 The first act races by, its bits and pieces linked together by Kate Normington’s delightfully acid-tongued Narrator.
-Brad (Anthony Downing) and Janet (Didintle Khunou) get engaged; have their car break down and seek help in a dark castle, where Frank N Furter (Craig Urbani) carries out scientific experiments to create sexual partners/slaves including Rocky (Jarryd Nurden – a sculpted physique and an increasingly impressive voice) and Eddie (Zak Hendrikz), aided by his servants Riff Raff (Kristian Lavercombe) and Magenta (Marlee van der Merwe) and a groupie named Columbia (Stephania Du Toit).
+Brad (Anthony Downing) and Janet (Didintle Khunou) get engaged; have their car break down and seek help in a dark castle, where Frank N Furter (Craig Urbani) carries out scientific experiments to create sexual partners/slaves including Rocky (Jarryd Nurden – a sculpted physique and an increasingly impressive voice, enjoying the opportunity to work alongside his equally talented sister Tyla Dee Nurden as swing and first cover for Magenta/Usherette and Columbia) and Eddie (Zak Hendrikz).
+Furter is aided by his servants Riff Raff (Kristian Lavercombe) and Magenta (Marlee van der Merwe) and a groupie named Columbia (Stephania Du Toit).
 It’s a lot to fit in, and it’s done at a pace that must test the cast’s stamina significantly.
 It also – and very effectively – sets up the audience in terms of expectations for the longer second act, in which relationships are developed and the various plot threads are explored.

 The show is a superb ensemble effort, but there are some eye-openingly stand-out performances.
 Lavercombe’s experience in the role – he has played Riff Raff more often than anyone else in history, with over 1 700 performances, including in West End stagings – is evident in his second-skin comfort with the character, and his huge rock voice makes his parts in the already show-stopping The Time Warp the vocal highlight of the piece.
 Van der Merwe keeps pace brilliantly, opening the show with a rendition of Science Fiction/Double Feature (as the Usherette) that sets the bar for everything to come, and being strong, fiery and a phenomenal singer throughout.